troclaux/notes/aws.md

 > allows organizations to manage/distribute approved resources (can be applications or aws resources)

 - typically used by IT administrators to control what AWS resources and services end-users (like developers) can deploy
+- permissions management through IAM roles and policies
+- ensures users can only deploy compliant and pre-approved configurations

 ## Service Quotas